NexPlayer/iOS-SDK/advanced.md

 If the content is currently playing, it will continue playing after the seek; if it is paused, it will be paused after the seek operation.

 This is an asynchronous operation that completes in the background.
-When it is finished, the NXPlayerDelegate::nexPlayer:completedAsyncCmdSeek: method of the delegate will be called (and theresultargument will indi- cate success or failure).
+When it is finished, the NXPlayerDelegate::nexPlayer:completedAsyncCmdSeek: method of the delegate will be called (and the result argument will indicate success or failure).

 Note that seeking is not possible on all types of content.
 For live content, seeking may or may not be available.
 To determine if seeking is possible, check the `isSeekable` member of `NXPlayer::contentInfo`.

-In the case of live content that is seekable, the seek timestamp is relative to the seek base,seekBaseand the window within which seek can be performed in the content can be determined with the property `seekableLength`.
+In the case of live content that is seekable, the seek timestamp is relative to the seek base, seekBase and the window within which seek can be performed in the content can be determined with the property `seekableLength`.

 **Parameters**